 Like heavy soils, lighter soils are improved by embodying liberal quantities of partially decayed organic matter.
 If manure is used it should be free from weeds.
-The use of leaf mold, sewage sludge, peat, muck and other organic matter is explained on pages 12 to 15.
+The use of leaf mold, sewage sludge, peat, muck and other organic matter is explained on the next few pages.